EXPRESSCLUSTER/Data-Dedup/README.md

 The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication. **Files must be larger than 32KB to work**.

 ### File Too Small
 I created 1K text file on the volume, copied it two times, and manually ran a dedup job.
-Result: no optimization recorded since file was too small
+_Result:_ no optimization occurred since file was too small

 ### File Type Excluded
 I added the file type '.doc' to the list of extensions to exclude.
 I then created a 5MB .doc file, copied it two times on the volume, and ran a dedup job.
-Result: no optimization recorded since file type excluded.
+_Result:_ no optimization occurred since file type was excluded.

 ### Different File Sizes Larger Than 32KB
-I copied a 5MB .txt file, copied it two times on the volume, and ran a dedu job.
-Result:
+I copied a 5MB .txt file, copied it two times on the volume, and ran a dedup job.
+_Result:_
+- Saved space: 0 B -> 9.53 MB
+- SavingsRate: 0 % -> 3%
+- OptimizedFilescount: 0 -> 2
+- OptimizedFilesSize: 9.54 MB
+- OptimizedFilesSavingsRate: 99%
+- InPolicyFilesCount: 2

 \<To do: add more testing info\>